kmehul/Data-Science/README.md

 The repository also contains a notebook for character recognition performed on the **TMNIST Alphabet (94 characters)** dataset from Kaggle.
 This operation was performed using a Convolutional Neural Network.

-Finally, this repository includes a notebook for a crash course in Statistical Learning, specifically SHAP Analysis.
+Additionally, this repository includes a notebook for a crash course in Statistical Learning, focusing specifically on SHAP Analysis.
 In this notebook, there is a detailed explanation of SHAP and SHAP analysis using the primary dataset, Mobile Price Classification.

-There is also a notebook for worked examples of SHAP analysis using AutoML, which explains the process of using AutoML to find the best model for a dataset and then performing SHAP analysis on the selected model.
-In this notebook, apart from the primary dataset, the **Iris Dataset** from UCI is also used, which predicts the class of Iris flowers based on sepal and petal lengths and widths.
+To further demonstrate the application of SHAP analysis, another notebook is provided with worked examples using AutoML.
+This notebook explains the process of using AutoML to find the best model for a dataset and then performing SHAP analysis on the selected model.
+Along with the primary dataset, the **Iris Dataset** from UCI is also used in this notebook.
+The Iris Dataset predicts the class of Iris flowers based on sepal and petal lengths and widths.

 </br>